zerodha/zerodhatech.github.io/content/blog/scaling-with-common-sense.md

 image: "/static/images/grafana-store.png"
 ---

-"Scaling" is not one technique but a spectrum that stretches all the way up from "Google scale" to the K8s cluster [Karan](/authors/karan) runs on a Raspberry Pi plugged into a 12V shaver outlet in his bathroom to encrypt his DNS queries for peak privacy, while he asks Alexa to dim the lights and play his favorite non-mainstream indie music.
+"Scaling" is not a specific technique but an entire spectrum that stretches all the way from "Google scale" to the K8s cluster [Karan](/authors/karan) runs on a Raspberry Pi plugged into a 12V shaver outlet in his bathroom to encrypt his DNS queries for peak privacy, while he asks Alexa to dim the lights and play his favorite non-mainstream indie music.

 It is a collection of practices unique and intimate to every organisation, and is the product of an infinite number of variables; the numerous domain-specific problems, the structure of the organisation, the nature of the people involved and their biases, countless engineering decisions and trade-offs, technical debt and history, ad infinitum.